 I originally published this post in March of 2013.
 I’ve made this recipe several times since then.
 This is one I make frequently for people who are moving.
 Everybody just seems to enjoy it so much.
 I’ve used both gluten free noodles and regular wheat pasta.

-This colorful and festive salad is one of the few to die for in my opinion.
+Greek Pasta Salad is a colorful and festive salad and one of the few “to die for” recipes in my opinion.

 Greek Pasta Salad also has a wonderful homemade dressing that transforms this salad from great into spectacular!